Sky News Arabia: Facilities

 Sky News Arabia's headquarters are in Abu Dhabi's twofour54 media township.
 The technical integration process at the studio was carried out from April 2011 to February 2012 in collaboration with Television Systems Limited.

 The facility consists of one large single studio, which houses several permanent sets used for different programs.
 It also consists of a 10-meter-wide video wall.

 Content

-As the channel is jointly owned with Sheikh Mansour bin Zayed Al Nahyan, concerns were raised about its editorial independence initially when it launched as well as during later geopolitical events.
+At the time of its launch, Sky News Arabia claimed a commitment to independent reporting and avoiding partisan programming.
+However, concerns were raised about the joint venture with Sheikh Mansour affecting its editorial independence.
+The network announced that it would be governed under a six-member editorial advisory committee charged with oversight of its editorial output, including two executives from News Corporation and the executive editors of Sky News and The Times.

 In 2017, amid the Qatar diplomatic crisis, Sky News Arabia aired an Emirati-backed documentary alleging links between Qatar's government and al-Qaeda member Khalid Sheikh Mohammed.
-The official Qatar News Agency, which claimed to have been hacked prior to the onset of the diplomatic crisis, later filed complaints via law firm Carter-Ruck to the British media regulator Ofcom against Sky News Arabia, alongside Saudi-owned Al Arabiya, for "violating impartiality code and accuracy in news' sourcing".
+The official Qatar News Agency, which claimed to have been hacked prior to the onset of the diplomatic crisis, later tapped law firm Carter-Ruck to file a complaint to UK media regulator Ofcom against Sky News Arabia and Saudi-owned Al Arabiya for "violating impartiality code and accuracy in news' sourcing".
+The channel's coverage of the assassination of Jamal Khashoggi in 2018 was largely critical of Qatar and supportive of the government of Saudi Arabia.

-Following the assassination of Jamal Khashoggi, the channel broadcast pro-Saudi coverage which included reports, as well as statements from commentators, directed against Qatar and Turkey.
+In November 2025, the government of Sudan banned Sky News Arabia from operating inside Sudan after a Sky News Arabia report claimed the security and humanitarian situation had stabilised after the capture of El Fasher by the rebel Rapid Support Forces (RSF), after having sent a reporter to El Fasher who was married to a senior official in the RSF parallel government.
+Subsequent reports by Sky News Arabia denied that there was evidence on the ground for the El Fasher massacre.
+Accusations of propaganda and genocide denial by Sky News Arabia prompted Sky to consider the termination of its joint venture with IMI.

+On 16 September 2026, Algerian authorities withdrew the accreditation of the Algiers bureau of Sky News Arabia.
+The decision came days after Algeria announced the severance of diplomatic relations with the United Arab Emirates.